whatisjasongoldstein/buildcss/problems/baseline.md

 # The Baseline (Vertical Align, Line Height, etc.)

-In typography, the is a line the letter sit on.
+In typography, the baseline is a line the letter sit on.
 If you've never heard this term, read the [Wikipedia entry](https://en.wikipedia.org/wiki/Baseline_\(typography\)) quickly.